Company Incorporation Singapore

-Here you’ll find everything you need to know about registering a company in Singapore.
+Here you’ll find everything you need to know about Company incorporation Singapore.
 This article details the various registration requirements, procedures, and a likely timeline for registration in accordance with Singapore’s initial and ongoing regulatory requirements.

-What is the Minimum Setup Requirements to Register a Company in Singapore?
+What are the Minimum Setup Requirements to Register a Company in Singapore?

 - Shareholder (individual or corporate entity) – 1

 - Initial paid-up share capital of at least S$1

 - A Singapore registered office address

 Registration Timeline to incorporate a company in Singapore